fornacif/summit-emea-tl14/README.md

 1. Start Install
 <br/>![](screenshots/4.png)

-## Chapter 02 - Concepts
+## Chapter 02 - Overview

 During this lab we will work on the **We.Retail** reference site.
 We will update the **Equipment** page and modify some existing components.
-For that, we need to gather some Assets that we will use in the Hero banner and some teasers.
+For that, we need to gather some Assets that we will use for the Hero Banner and Teasers.

 1. Navigate to [AEM Home Page](http://localhost:4502/aem/start.html)
 1. Open the [Sites](http://localhost:4502/sites.html/content) module